levizimmerman/fe3-assessment-3/readme.md

     .text(getTextLabel.bind(data.point));
 }
 ```
 The bar is marked by adding a `active` classname.
 Then a `<text>` element is added to hold detailed information about the bar.
-This detailed information is the time slept and the percentage the slept time differs from the slept mean of the whole chart.
+This detailed information is the time slept and the percentage the slept time differs from the slept mean of the whole chart. (e.g. '-7.5% (6.7h)')
 ```javascript
 /*
  * Returns text content